sadiq-safaan/Dissertation-Companion/README.md

 2. State Transition Graph

 The folder "State_Transition_Graph_CTLN" contains the algorithm implementation which will output a state transition graph for the ReLU hyperplane and nullcline arrangement of a CTLN.
-This is an application of Algorithm 1 of the dissertation to this particular hyperplane arrangement.
+This is an application of Algorithm 1 from Chapter 3 of the dissertation to this particular hyperplane arrangement.
 The main file for users is "stg_main.m" which requires an adjacency matrix for the CTLN graph and a choice of parameters.

 3. Basins of attraction in the Neighborhood of Saddle Points